Scott Place Mounds

 Today, Union Parish is a thriving community that cherishes its natural beauty and historical roots.
 It is known for its abundant outdoor recreational opportunities, including fishing, hunting, and boating on Lake D'Arbonne.
 The parish also celebrates its history through cultural events and museums, such as the Union Museum of History and Art, which showcases artifacts and exhibits that reflect the diverse heritage of the area.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Union Parish, Louisiana.
+This timeline provides a concise overview of the key events in the history of Union Parish, Louisiana.

 • Prehistoric times: Native American tribes inhabited the area that is now Union Parish.